 A number of excellent organisations are associated with the Trust and can be found within or around the Park.

 Earthworks offers their trainees, often with learning disabilities or mental health issues, work experience and training in horticultural and land-based skills.
-Their office is in West Lodge, on the Cell Barnes side of the Park, whilst their gardens can be found on Hixberry Lane.
+Their office and gardens can be found on Hixberry Lane.

 During the summer the cricket field plays host to archery organised by Elswood Bowmen Archery Club.
 If you’re interested in joining and learning how to become an archer then please contact by club using the link above or contact Richard Philpott on 01707 691 645, mobile 07722 899965 or e-mail firstname.lastname@example.org.